Action Française: First World War and aftermath (1914–1926)

-During the First World War, Action française supported the prime minister Georges Clemenceau and the will to defeat the Germans.
-France's victory in the war, and the movement's anti-German intransigence on the peace terms resulted in a peak of success, prestige and influence in the inter-war period.
+During the First World War, Action Française supported the Prime Minister Georges Clemenceau and the will to defeat the Germans.
+France's victory in the war and the movement's anti-German intransigence on the peace terms set forth by the Treaty of Versailles (1919) between Germany and the Allied Powers resulted in a peak of success, prestige and influence during the interwar period.
 For example, in 1917 it moved into new spacious offices on the rue Caumartin, near St. Lazare train station.
-However, in the French legislative elections of 16 November 1919 Bernard de Vésins, president of the Ligue d'Action française, was defeated in the first district of Paris.
+However, in the French legislative elections of 16 November 1919 Bernard de Vésins, president of the Ligue d'Action Française, was defeated in the first district of Paris.

-Action française exploited the disquiet aroused on the right by the victory of the left-wing coalition in 1924 (Cartel des gauches) and the horror of communism, sending about thirty candidates to the French parliament.
-Well-known writers endorsed the movement, which advertised itself as the thinking man's party.
-Literary reviews, especially Revue universelle, spread the message of Action française.
-The polemics of the review, its personal attacks on leaders, and its systematic exploitation of scandals and crises helped detach some of the intellectuals from their allegiance to the republic and democracy.
+Action Française exploited the disquiet aroused on the right by the victory of the left-wing coalition (Cartel des Gauches) founded by the Radical politician Édouard Herriot in 1924 and the fear of communism (see also: Red Scare), sending about thirty candidates to the French Parliament.
+Well-known French writers endorsed the movement, which advertised itself as the thinking man's party.
+Literary reviews, especially Revue universelle, spread the message of Action Française.
+The polemics of the review, its personal attacks on leaders, and its systematic exploitation of scandals and crises helped detach some of the intellectuals from their allegiance to the French Republic and democracy.
 This agitation culminated in the 6 February 1934 crisis.

-The successes shaped the ideology of Action française.
-It became more integrated into mainstream conservatism, stressing patriotism and Catholicism as opposed to monarchism.
+The successes shaped the ideology of Action Française; hence, it became more integrated into mainstream conservatism, stressing patriotism and Roman Catholicism as opposed to monarchism.